What should your New Year’s social media marketing look like?

 Many commentators are in fact looking specifically towards the future of social media marketing.
 As a staple of many a marketing strategy in recent years, the trend towards digital, consumer-driven, shareable content shows no sign of slowing.
-This week OTB is taking a look at the latest discussions surrounding social media in 2016, and how this fast paced, dynamic marketing tool could continue to shake up the industry.
+This week Think OTB is taking a look at the latest discussions surrounding social media in 2016.
+We’re thinking about how this fast paced, dynamic marketing tool could continue to shake up the industry.

-According to a recent article by Forbes, there are five things you should be doing in social media marketing in 2016.
-Forbes argues that in order to make an impact and better connect with audiences, marketers should embrace proven methods of connecting with consumers such as engaging with bloggers and social media influencers.
+According to a recent article by Forbes, there are five things you should be doing in social media marketing.
+Forbes argues that in order to make an impact and better connect with audiences, marketers should embrace proven methods of connecting with consumers.
+This can be done by engaging with bloggers and social media influencers.
 Given that these bloggers and influencers have already developed a strong social media presence, the potential for brands to benefit from this strength is profound.

 According to research by US firm RhythmOne ‘marketers made an average of $6.85 in earned media value for every $1 of paid media spent on influencer marketing in 2014.
 By all estimations, this is only set to continue or even increase.’
 Forbes argues that the value of this ‘earned media’ will become ever greater in 2016, as ad blocks and the lack of consumer appetite for internet advertising will make it increasingly difficult to reach consumers online.
-In much the same way that word of mouth and recommendation is a highly effective tool for marketers in the traditional marketing arena, social media marketing should be seen by brands as a window for building reputation, trust and a positive relationship between marketer and consumer.
+Word of mouth and recommendation is a highly effective tool for marketers in the traditional marketing arena.
+Social media marketing should be seen by brands as a window for building reputation, trust and positive relationships.

 Content isn’t everything

 Every marketer knows the value of rich, original content to a campaign and wider strategy.
-Without strong content in the modern marketing arena, it is becoming increasingly difficult to attract the attention of consumers who so often seek originality, authenticity and personality in the brands they associate themselves with.
-The Content Marketing Institute supports this claim, arguing that in many ways consumers have shut off the traditional world of marketing and become proficient at filtering the marketing which reaches them, meaning brands need to be ever more creative in the way they reach their target audiences.
+Without strong content in the modern marketing arena, it is becoming increasingly difficult to attract the attention of consumers.
+Customers seek originality, authenticity and personality in the brands they associate themselves with.
+The Content Marketing Institute supports this claim.
+They argue that in many ways consumers have shut off the traditional world of marketing and become proficient at filtering the marketing which reaches them.
+This means brands need to be ever more creative in the way they reach their target audiences.

-We all know that social media is one of the fastest changing platforms at a marketers fingertips, making it both an exciting tool and a platform which needs to be constantly monitored and adapted.
+We all know that social media is one of the fastest changing platforms at a marketers fingertips.
+It’s both an exciting tool and a platform which needs to be constantly monitored and adapted.
 But can you imagine a time when social media comes alive?
-Well, that’s exactly what some experts are predicting for 2016, as the rise of live content and broadcasting has begun to take shape over the past 12 months and looks likely to increase in the coming year.
+Well, that’s exactly what some experts are predicting for 2016.
+The rise of live content and broadcasting has begun to take shape over the past 12 months.
+It only looks likely to increase in the coming year.